SafariSop/0bin/README.rst

     python zerobin.pyz

-0bin requires Python 3.7 or higher.
+Safari SOP Paste requires Python 3.7 or higher.

 You may need to type :code:`py -3.7 zerobin.pyz` on Windows, or :code:`python3.7 zerobin.pyz` on Mac/Linux, depending on your configuration.